Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 “I spent a couple, three weeks at Dickey’s house helping him build a garage—and copying tapes,” Kirk told interviewer Gary James.
 “I didn’t take a tape.
 If you had a tape at your house, I’d unload my recording gear from my car and copy it.
 I wouldn’t take it away from you.”

 The ABB didn’t have a benefactor like the Grateful Dead’s fabled acid millionaire.
 No one was recording every show with an eye toward legacy.
-Instead, sound man Mike Callahan would tape a gig here or there so the band could hear themselves—and hand it to Duane Allman, who often gave it away.
-Roadies, girlfriends, even Gregg’s mama’s house held bits of the band’s soul.
+Instead, original sound man Mike Callahan would tape a gig here or there so the band could hear themselves—and hand it to Duane Allman, who often gave it away.
+Roadies, girlfriends, even Gregg’s Mama’s house held bits of the band’s soul.

 “In the spring of ‘97 on Dickey's side porch, we gathered the new line up for some photos & fun.
 Jack & Oteil fit right in after a couple weeks of rehearsal ... take a few pictures & take the highway... folks were amazed by the new boys & a good summer was ahead for em...
 Jack would last 2 years & Oteil would be there until the end in 2014... the road went on for a very long time ....